sf-wdi-27-28/tunely/docs/sprint4.md

 1. Then checkout the solutions branch:

   > `git checkout solutions_sprint_3`

 1. Then create a new branch from this:

   > `git checkout -b sprint4`

 ## Step 1

-Once again let's start on the front-end and add a button to delete an album.
+Once again, let's start on the front-end.
+Add a button to delete an album.

 1. Add another button to the `panel-footer`.

-1. Use jQuery to catch the `click` event for the button.
+1. Use jQuery to listen for the `click` event for the button.

-1. In your `click` event determine the album-id of the current album.
+1. In your `click` event determine the album-id of the target album.
 Just `console.log` it for now.

 ## Step 2